Enough for All’s Goal:

 Poverty isn’t just about income, but it’s always about income.
 The Enough for All strategy recognizes the critical importance of providing all Calgarians with the opportunity to build economic and financial capacities which enable them to not only meet their basic needs, but to thrive.
 The strategy seeks to accomplish this through community-based approaches to economic development and asset-building.

 According to the Alberta Minimum Wage Profile April 2015 – March 2016, 3.1% of Albertans earn a minimum wage, nearly half (45%) of minimum wage earners are not teenagers, but are parents themselves.
 Meeting even the most basic needs for a family earning minimum wage is a struggle across the province.
 Simply working is not enough to keep families out of poverty in our city.

-To learn more about a Living Wage in Calgary, download our program summary.
+To learn more about a Living Wage in Calgary, download our Living Wage Report.